 Olga Oleinikova, CEO and co-founder of Persollo is driven by a desire to inspire people to do what they love, passion for innovation and women support in business.
 The idea to start Persollo was partly influenced by her professional career back in Ukraine, where she worked in consumer research for big FMCG brands through TNS Global.
 Olga considers herself entrepreneurial: having come to Australia in 2012 with no family and friends,it took her just four years to get a PhD, found an IT company and build a successful team.
 Now she is also lecturing at Sydney University and is a co-founder of Australia-Ukraine Chamber of Commerce.
 She is the author in Business Insider, The Conversation, and KyivPost.

-Our review does not cover biographies and success stories of all prosperous women in IT.
+Our review does not cover biographies and success stories of all female founded startups.
 But we hope that the described examples will inspire even more females to develop their careers in this sphere.
 Stfalcon.com congratulates all women from our team on the forthcoming holiday and wishes them creativity and success!